Genesis Apocryphon: Discovery and state of the document

 The Genesis Apocryphon was one of the seven major scrolls found at Qumran in Cave 1.
 It is one of the collection in the Dead Sea Scrolls, which has over 800 documents in fragmentary form.
 All documents have been found in various states of preservation in twelve caves of the cliffs that parallel the northwest shore of the Dead Sea and in the general location of Qumran.
 The scroll was found in the Spring of 1947 by Bedouin shepherds, after throwing a rock into a cave while looking for their lost sheep.

-Along with the Isaiah Scroll, the commentary on Habakkuk, and the Manual of Discipline, this document was sold by the Bedouin who discovered it to Mar Athanasius Yeshue Samuel, the superior at the St. Mark's Monastery in Jerusalem.
+Along with the Isaiah Scroll, the commentary on Habakkuk, and the Manual of Discipline, this document was sold by the Bedouin who discovered it to Mar Athanasius Yeshue Samuel, the superior at the Monastery of Saint Mark the Evangelist and the Virgin Mary of Jerusalem.
 The four scrolls were transferred from Jerusalem to Syria and to Lebanon under certain political conditions in the area.
-There were plans made to transfer the scrolls to the United States but permission was later retracted because it was insisted that a high price could be asked for the scrolls if they remained unrolled and unraveled.
+There were plans made to transfer the scrolls to the U.S. but permission was later retracted because it was insisted that a high price could be asked for the scrolls if they remained unrolled and unraveled.
 The four scrolls were then announced for sale in the Wall Street Journal for $250,000 and were purchased by Israel on February 13, 1955.
 The Genesis Apocryphon joined the Isaiah Scrolls, War Scroll and the Thanksgiving Psalms, which had been purchased from Bedouins by Eleazar Sukenik of the Hebrew University of Jerusalem.
 The seven main scrolls found in Cave 1 at Qumran, came to be housed in the Shrine of the Book in West Jerusalem.

 J. Biberkraut was called upon to conduct the unrolling of the Genesis Apocryphon.
 When it was opened, it was found to lack the beginning and the end of the text.
 What is called Column 1, the inner most end of the scroll shows traces and signs that another piece of skin had originally been there.
 Moreover, the last line on Column 22 ends in the middle of a sentence, showing that there is text missing.
 At certain points, the scroll also displays holes where ink has corroded through the document, creating missing areas within the scroll.

 In 1968, The Jerusalem Post reported that a change in the humidity of the Shrine of the Book had affected the condition of the Genesis Apocryphon.
 The change was allegedly caused by the opening of a wall during construction and renovations.
 This resulted in the wrinkling of the parchment on some of the Dead Sea Scrolls documents, and the document most affected was the Genesis Apocryphon.